 The sequences are adapted to different use cases.
-We have selected in the “Recommended” tab the ones we think are the most relevant.
+We have selected in the “Recommended” tab the ones we think are the most useful.

 The use of the “tabs” to find your sequence is therefore strongly recommended!
-Here is a small tour of the available tabs:
+Here is a small tour of the different tabs:

 Find the sequences that correspond to your Waalaxy subscription

-There are 3 tabs, “Pro Plan”, “Advanced Plan” and “Business Plan”, that allow you to find the sequences available with the associated subscriptions.
+There are 3 tabs, “Pro Plan”, “Advanced Plan” and “Business Plan”, that allow you to find the sequences available for each subscription type.

-The sequences in the “Pro Plan” tab are therefore accessible by Pro, Advanced and Business Plan users.
+However, it’s worth specifying that the sequences in the “Pro Plan” tab are accessible by Pro, Advanced and Business Plan users.

-The sequences in the “Advanced Plan” tab are accessible by Advanced and Business plan users but not by Pro plan users.
+But the sequences in the “Advanced Plan” tab are accessible by Advanced and Business plan users, but not by Pro plan users.

-The sequences in the “Business Plan” tab are accessible by Business plan users only.
+The sequences in the “Business Plan” tab are only accessible by Business plan users.

 Find ProspectIn Sequences